ReDi: Rectified Discrete Flow: Introduction

 To alleviate the slow sampling of DFMs, existing approaches~\cite{sdtt, di4c, duo} often involve techniques like knowledge distillation where a multi-step teacher model trains a few-step student model.
 These methods commonly require maintaining both teacher and student models simultaneously during training and may introduce new, specialized training objectives distinct from standard DFM training, adding complexity.

-In this paper, we begin by rigorously characterizing the factorization error in DFMs using Conditional Total Correlation (TC)~\cite{TC_watanabe}, which depends on the coupling, as a major factor contributing to the few-step generation challenge.
-Inspired by Rectified Flows~\cite{instaflow,rect_flow,perflow} in continuous domain, we propose Rectified Discrete Flow (ReDi) to rectify the coupling of discrete data to reduce the Conditional TC and enable efficient few-step generation.
-Compared to the prior works~\cite{sdtt, duo, di4c}, our method does not require the handling of two models (teacher and student) simultaneously during training resulting in a reduced memory requirement.
-Moreover, as our method focuses on the rectification of coupling, ReDi does not require a training strategy specifically designed for distillation.
-This simplicity enables ReDi to be applicable to various DFMs including other distillation frameworks.
+In this paper, we address the few-step generation challenge in DFMs by analyzing the underlying factorization error.
+We characterize this error using Conditional Total Correlation (TC)~\cite{TC_watanabe} and reveal its dependence on the coupling.
+Inspired by Rectified Flows~\cite{instaflow,rect_flow,perflow} in continuous domain, we propose Rectified Discrete Flow (ReDi) to enable efficient few-step generation by rectifying the coupling of discrete data, which in turn reduces the Conditional TC.
+By focusing on coupling rectification, our method provides a simpler alternative to prior works~\cite{sdtt, duo, di4c}, as it requires neither a specialized training strategy nor the handling of separate teacher-student models, which in turn reduces memory requirements.
+This simplicity enables ReDi to be broadly applicable to various DFMs including other distillation frameworks.

 We demonstrated our method's effectiveness both theoretically and empirically.
 We theoretically prove that each ReDi iteration guarantees monotonically decreasing Conditional TC and empirically show that each rectification significantly reduces it.
 We evaluated our method on class conditional image generation and text generation.
 On image generation, ReDi shows comparable few-step generation performance against existing distillation methods, and significantly outperforms in one-step generation, due to direct rectification of the couplings contributing to the factorization error.
 On text generation, we observe that iteratively applying rectification improves the sampling efficiency and that ReDi can also be applied with existing distillation methods.